Jimbly/node-heapdump-prebuild/README.md

 Fork of `node-heapdump` with npm prebuild support to avoid deployment-time g++/make dependencies.

-Currently should provide prebuilds for Node v12.18.3 (current LTS) and v14.8.0 (latest).
+Currently should provide prebuilds for Node v12.19.1 (Maintenance LTS), v14.8.0 (Maintenance LTS) and v16.13.0 (Active LTS).
 Ping me if you need other versions, or send a PR that publishes all of them automatically or something :).

 node-heapdump